Buying Guide- Espresso machines

 Singles or couples.
 Primarily espresso/long black with occasional milk coffee.
 Never more than 2-4 coffees in a session.

-Due to the many limitations of these machines, we do not recommend this style of machine for untrained novices, offices, busy families or multiple users.
+Due to the many limitations of these machines, we do not recommend this style of machine for untrained novices, offices, busy families or hand heavy milk drinkers.
 These machines can however produce great coffee in the hands of a careful and/or advanced user.

 Price range circa $1000-1300 or more: Baby Leva machine